bernardopires/django-tenant-schemas/README.markdown

 	}

 ### Optional Settings ###
-By the default `TENANT_URL_TOKEN` is set to `None`, which means you can't serve different views on the same path.
+By the default `PUBLIC_SCHEMA_URL_TOKEN` is set to `None`, which means you can't serve different views on the same path.
 To be able to have tenant URL routing see the section below.

 Tenant View-Routing
 ------------------
-We have a goodie called `TENANT_URL_TOKEN`.
+We have a goodie called `PUBLIC_SCHEMA_URL_TOKEN`.
 Suppose you have your main website at `example.com` and a customer at `customer.example.com`.
 You probably want your user to be routed to different views when someone requests `http://example.com/` and `http://customer.example.com/`.
 Because django only uses the string after the host name, this would be impossible, both would call the view at `/`.
-This is where `TENANT_URL_TOKEN` comes in handy.
-If set, the string `TENANT_URL_TOKEN` will be prepended to the request's `path_info`.
+This is where `PUBLIC_SCHEMA_URL_TOKEN` comes in handy.
+If set, the string `PUBLIC_SCHEMA_URL_TOKEN` will be prepended to the request's `path_info` when the `public` schema is being requested.
 So for example, if you have

-    TENANT_URL_TOKEN = '/customer'
+    PUBLIC_SCHEMA_URL_TOKEN = '/main'

-When requesting the view `/login/` from a tenant's host name, this will be translated to `/customer/login/`.
-You can now edit your `urls.py` file to use another view for a request incoming at `/customer/login/`.
-Every time a call is made at a tenant's hostname, `/customer` will be prepended to the request's path info.
-This is of course invisible to the user, even though django will internally see it at as `/customer/login/`, the user will still be seeing `/login/`.
+When requesting the view `/login/` from the public tenant (your main website), this will be translated to `/main/login/`.
+You can now edit your `urls.py` file to use another view for a request incoming at `/main/login/`.
+Every time a call is made at the public's hostname, `/main` will be prepended to the request's path info.
+This is of course invisible to the user, even though django will internally see it at as `/main/login/`, the user will still be seeing `/login/`.
 Here's a suggestion for a `urls.py` file.

     # settings.py
-	TENANT_URL_TOKEN = '/customer'
+	PUBLIC_SCHEMA_URL_TOKEN = '/main'

 	# urls.py
 	urlpatterns = patterns('',
-		url(r'^$', 'your_project.public_urls'),
+		url(r'^main/$', 'your_project.public_urls'),
-		url(r'^customer/', include('your_project.tenant_urls')),
+		url(r'^', include('your_project.tenant_urls')),
 	)

 Where `public_urls.py` would contain the patterns for your main website, which is not specific to any tenant and `tenant_urls.py` would contain all your tenant-specific patterns.

 As you may have noticed, calling `revert` or the `{% url %}` template tag would cause the wrong URL to be generated.
 This app comes with it's own versions for `revert`, `revert_lazy` (see [tenant_schemas/urlresolvers.py](https://github.com/bcarneiro/django-tenant-schemas/blob/master/tenant_schemas/urlresolvers.py)) and `{% url %}` (see [tenant_schemas/templatetags/tenant.py](https://github.com/bcarneiro/django-tenant-schemas/blob/master/tenant_schemas/templatetags/tenant.py)).
-But don't worry, they don't do anything magical, they just remove `TENANT_URL_TOKEN` from the beginning of the URL.
+But don't worry, they don't do anything magical, they just remove `PUBLIC_SCHEMA_URL_TOKEN` from the beginning of the URL.

 Import the `reverse` and `reverse_lazy` methods where needed.